-- · The Cap will vary among Indexed Strategies. - The Cap for a given Indexed Strategy will vary from Term to Term. - We guarantee that the Cap for a Term of an Indexed Strategy will never be less than 1%. - For each Term, your return on a Cap Strategy will be less than any rise in the Index over that Term because of the deduction of the Daily Charge. - For each Term, your return on a Cap Strategy will be less than the Cap for that Term because of the deduction of the Daily Charge. - Your return on a Cap Strategy could be negative even when the Index rises.
-This will occur when the amount of increase attributable to an Index rise is smaller than the amount needed to offset the Daily Charge.
+- The Cap will vary among Indexed Strategies. - The Cap for a given Indexed Strategy will vary from Term to Term. - We guarantee that the Cap for a Term of an Indexed Strategy will never be less than 1%. - For each Term, your return on a Cap Strategy may be less than any rise in the Index over that Term. - For each Term, your return on a Cap Strategy may be less than the Cap for that Term.